aa-software2112/SOEN341-W2018/FrontEnd/ReadMe.txt

 To run website:

+// Most Recent
+Enter the "Website" folder, and run the "home_page.html" to view the site's template

+// Deprecated
 -Ensure nodeJS is installed
 -Navigate to "Website" directory in command line
 -type: node app.js in command line